shpetimselaci/codenotary-fullstack-challenge/README.md

 # Codenotary Fullstack Challenge!

 This is a simple application challenge made by Codenotary for their fullstack engineer (frontend focused) position.
+Thank you for your time!

 #### Requirements: